 In this episode of World’s Greatest Cruises, we discover the rhythms of South America.

-On a luxury, Silversea cruise up South America’s Atlantic coast from Buenos Aires, Argentina, to Rio de Janeiro in Brazil, Lynn Elmhirst discovers the hidden gems of two of the continent’s most storied seaside cities on Monograms tours.
+On a luxury, Silversea cruise up South America’s Atlantic coast from Buenos Aires, Argentina, to Rio de Janeiro in Brazil, Lynn Elmhirst discovers the hidden gems of two of the continent’s most storied seaside cities.

 Beginning in the capital of Argentina.
-BA is also known as the “Paris of South America”, and with our Monograms Local Host, we discover its European influences as well as the neighborhood near the docks that was the cradle of the colorful, iconic cultureof the city – including its most famous music and dance, the tango.
+BA is also known as the “Paris of South America”, and we discover its European influences as well as the neighborhood near the docks that was the cradle of the colorful, iconic culture of the city – including its most famous music and dance, the tango.

-Sailing north on our European-style Silversea cruise, we discover a cobbler hand-making sandals for guests, and meet up with a bartender who shows us three ways to drink Brazil’s sugarcane spirit: cachaca.
+Sailing north in European elegance on our ultra-luxury Silversea cruise where our suite butler anticipates our every need, we discover a cobbler hand-making sandals for guests, and meet up with a bartender who shows us three ways to drink Brazil’s sugarcane spirit: cachaca.

 On Brazil’s Costa Verde, we visit the preserved historic city of Paraty, the home of cachaca, and visit a rare, woman-owned, family distillery for a tasting.

-Finally, on to epic Rio de Janeiro, where we go from sea level legendary beaches like Copacabana, to the heights of Sugar Loaf mountain and the mountain top statue of Christ the Redeemer as our Monograms Local Host introduces us to the most famous sights and sounds of Rio, shares his expertise - and helps us avoid the line-ups into Rio's most popular attractions!
+Finally, on to epic Rio de Janeiro, where we go from sea level legendary beaches like Copacabana, to the heights of Sugar Loaf mountain and the mountain top statue of Christ the Redeemer as our guide introduces us to the most famous sights and sounds of Rio, shares his expertise - and helps us avoid the line-ups into Rio's most popular attractions!

-Then, a Silversea exclusive as the guests on our cruise get their own, behind the scenes tour of Samba City, where the next year’s Carnival floats and costumes are already underway.
+Then, a Silversea exclusive as the Grand Voyage guests on our cruise get their own, behind-the-scenes tour of Samba City, where the next year’s Carnival floats and costumes are already underway.

 Most Recent from The Blog